Most one-year Bible reading plans usually require you to read 3-4 Chapters everyday without missing a single day.

 I listen to it at 1.5, which will soar through 3 chapters in about 15 minutes or less.

-Here’s the part where I show you how I put this reading plan into action.
+Here’s the part where we put this reading plan into action.

-The most important thing about a daily reading habit, is that it’s a habit.
+The most important thing to understand about any daily reading habit, is that it is a habit.

 This is why I highly recommend you plan to read first thing in the morning.

-This ensures waking to your alarm also serves as an exceptional cue, to kickstart your reading routine.
+This ensures waking to your alarm also serves as a cue, to kickstart your reading routine.

 Do you live somewhere cold?
 Buy yourself a big fluffy dressing gown and some good sheepskin slippers, whatever excuse keeps you in bed, find a way to crush it.
 Don’t hold back.